asajeffrey/ecmascript_sharedmem/LLVM_LIKE.md

   1. If _E<sub>1</sub>_ happens-before _E<sub>2</sub>_ then:
     1. _E<sub>1</sub>_ is memory-order before _E<sub>2</sub>_.
   1. If _E<sub>1</sub>_ is a ReadSharedMemory event _R_ and _E<sub>2</sub>_ is a WriteSharedMemory event _W_ such that _R_ reads-from _W_ then:
+    **asaj: if we replace reads-from by synchronizes with, I think we can drop "viable".**
     1. Assert: _R_ has _order_ `"SeqCst"`.
     1. There is no WriteSharedMemory event _V_ with the same range as _R_ such that _R_ is memory-order before _V_ and _V_ is memory-order before _W_.
   1. If _E<sub>1</sub>_ is a ReadSharedMemory event _R_ and _E<sub>2</sub>_ is a WriteSharedMemory event _W_ such that _R_ and _W_ are introduced by a single read-modify-write API call (e.g., `Atomics.compareExchange`) then:
     1. Assert: _R_ and _W_ have _order_ `"SeqCst"`.
     1. _R_ is memory-order before _W_, and
     1. There is no event _E_ such that _R_ is memory-order before _E_ and _E_ is memory-order before _W_.
+    **asaj: this requires a notion of "introduced by a single read-modify-write API call", which is rather informal.
+RMW events might be a simpler way to handle this?**

 NOTE: There is no total memory ordering for all events with _order_ `"SeqCst"`.
-Executions do not require that racing `"SeqCst"` events with overlapping ranges (i.e., those that participate in a data race) be totally ordered.
+Executions do not require that racing `"SeqCst"` events with overlapping ranges (i.e., those that participate in a data race) be totally ordered. **asaj: This is weaker than LLVM, I think we'll have problems making SAB an LLVM back end if we adopt this.**

 ### Valid Executions